 Can I wear a costume to Castle Blood?

-Are you open all year?
+Are you open all year round?

-Is it indoors or outside?
+Is it indoors or outdoors?
+What if it rains?

 Do you have souvenirs?

 We have a gift shop at the end of the tour.
 We sell many Castle Blood branded items, as well as a great collection of art and craft items made by Halloween artists and the denizens of Castle Blood that you can’t find anywhere else.

 Yes, with the cast members outside.
 But there is no photography or videography inside the castle except during the matinee tours.

 When can I use my coupons?

 The two dollar coupons accepted for any evening show when purch

 asing tickets at the on-site ticket booth.
 They are not accepted for the matinee shows.